 While CS 212 is not a requirement for the degree, the practice of statistics requires a solid knowledge of computing.
 We strongly recommend that you take CS 212 either in the spring of freshman year or your sophomore year.
 Actuarial Sciences concentrators are strongly encouraged to take IS251.

 ||MA 301- Introduction to Linear Algebra

 Third and Fourth Year

-At this point a student could narrow their focus by choosing one of the three concentrations: Mathematical Statistics, General Statistics, or Actuarial Sciences.
+At this point a student could narrow their focus by choosing one of the two concentrations: Statistics or Actuarial Sciences.
 Students take eight 400-level courses chosen in consultation with a faculty advisor.
 The coordinators are listed here.